system-transparency/stfe/doc/api.md

 The log does not publish domain-name to key bindings because key management is more complex than that.

-Public logging should not be assumed until an inclusion proof is available.
+Public logging should not be assumed to have happened until an inclusion proof is available.
 An inclusion proof should not be relied upon unless it leads up to a trustworthy signed tree head.
 Witness cosigning can make a tree head trustworthy.

 ### add-cosignature
 ```
-POST <base url>/st/v0/add-cosignature
+GET <base url>/st/v0/add-cosignature
 ```

 Input:
-- "signature": an Ed25519 signature over `tree_head`.
-The result is hex-encoded.
+- "signature": Ed25519 signature over `tree_head`, hex-encoded.
-- "key_hash": a hash of the witness' public verification key that can be used to verify the signature.
+- "key_hash": hash of the witness' public verification key that can be used to verify `signature`.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2), and then hashed using SHA256.
 The hash value is hex-encoded.

 Output on success:
 - None

-The key-hash can be used to identify which witness signed the log's tree head.
-A key-hash, rather than the full verification key, is used to force the verifier to locate the appropriate key and make an explicit trust decision.
+`key_hash` can be used to identify which witness signed the log's tree head.
+A key-hash, rather than the full verification key, is used to motivate verifiers to locate the appropriate key and make an explicit trust decision.

 ## Summary of log parameters
 - **Public key**: an Ed25519 verification key that can be used to